 Why?
-The process is time crucial as order handling time directly affects both costs and customer satisfaction, high process volume generates high execution costs with several employees engaged on a daily basis.
-Time pressure generates mistake related risk of invalid delivery parameters.
+The process is time crucial as order handling time directly affects both costs and customer satisfaction, high process volume generates high execution costs with several employees engaged daily.
+Time pressure causes mistake-related risk of invalid delivery parameters.
 Process automation is feasible thanks to fully digital source data and target systems.
-Multiple target systems and execution paths increase development cost; however, it’s compensated by process volume.
+Multiple target systems and execution paths increase development costs; however, it’s compensated by process volume.

 Insurance claims handling

 Description: Insurance claims are registered in a web application by clients.
 The web application is not integrated with the claims handling system, so all claims must be copied to the target system.

 Why?
 Large volume in connection with high error vulnerability generates hefty process execution costs.
 Although business rules are clearly defined there are multiple execution paths (i.e., claims types) and defined exceptions, making it a very high value, high development effort process.

 Want to read more examples of processes that can be automated by using RPA?
 Here is our list of 40 real-world use cases of RPA across industries.